London buses

 If you're not familiar with the routes, head to Trafalgar Square (the hub for night buses) or check the information board at any bus stop.
 London bus services are less frequent during the night.

 All London buses have room for one person using a wheelchair.
 Buses can accommodate wheelchairs up to 70cm (28 inches) wide by 120cm (47 inches) long.
 Wheelchair users have priority over everyone else for use of the wheelchair space.
-There is no limit on the number of assistance dogs allowed on the bus, as long as there is space.
+There is no limit to the number of assistance dogs allowed on the bus, as long as there is space.

 See Transport for London's accessibility guide for more details.